Accenture/mercury/README.md

 }
 ```

 Congratulations!
-You can just create a network of microservices and consume the "hello.pojo" service thru a network event stream system.
+You have just created a network of microservices and consume the "hello.pojo" service thru a network event stream system.

 If you run another instance of the lambda-example in a different terminal and try the endpoint http://127.0.0.1:8083/api/hello/pojo/1 again, you will see the "origin" of the response changes.
 This illustrates that the system is load balancing your request to multiple containers.